SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/docusign.md

 <img src={useBaseUrl('img/integrations/saas-cloud/docusign-icon.svg')} alt="Thumbnail icon" width="50"/>

 The DocuSign App for Sumo Logic helps you monitor and secure your DocuSign account by providing real-time insights into critical events, alerts, and user activity.
-With the DocuSign app, you can detect potential security threats, prevent data loss, and identify suspicious activity, all from a single, centralized platform.
+With the DocuSign app, you can detect potential security threats, protect data loss, and identify suspicious activity, all from a single, centralized platform.

 The app leverages the DocuSign Monitor API to collect and analyze data from your DocuSign account, including document access and modification, user activity, authentication activity, and system events.
 You can set up custom alerts for critical events and user activity, and receive notifications in real-time when potential security threats are detected.